sungnga/react-revents/README.md

   - Import the verifyAuth() action function: `import { verifyAuth } from '../../features/auth/authActions';`
   - We're going to make an adjustment to the store.
 We don't want to return the store directly.
 We want to do something to the store and then return the store
   - First, create a store variable and assign it to the createStore() method
-  - Then dispatch the veryifyAuth() action to the store
+  - Then dispatch the verifyAuth() action to the store
   - Then return the store
     ```javascript
     export function configureStore() {